willake/hades-dark-zagreus-mod/README.md

 Make sure you run the `modimporter.exe`
 ### When I open the game, a screen shows up saying that save files can't be loaded
 Make sure ModUtil and DarkZagreus are imported.

+## Change logs

+### beta1.4

+- upgrade to data v4, which includes MarkTargetRecently

+### beta1.3

+- upgrade to data v3, which includes GetDamagedRecently and DamageEnemyRecently

+### beta1.2

+- upgrade to data v2, which split dash to dash toward and dash away